scipy-lectures/scientific-python-lectures/advanced/mathematical_optimization/index.rst

 a function.
 In this context, the function is called *cost function*, or *objective function*, or *energy*.

+Here, we are interested in using :mod:`scipy.optimize` for black-box
+optimization: we do not rely on the mathematical expression of the function that we are optimizing.
+Note that this expression can often be used for more efficient, non black-box, optimization.

 .. topic:: Prerequisites

     * Numpy, Scipy